 Efforts and progress in cyber security prediction are still unclear [13].
-Successful cyber attacks are associated with inadequate handling, anticipation and prediction[12].
-Most cyber attack prediction approaches focus on the malicious motivation[23] or the cyber attack event process[20].
-It is important to observe cyber attack events to predict the future in designing security measures to protect socially sensitive data and critical infrastructure that can provide benefits to individuals, organizations and society[14].
-New prediction models are needed by almost all platforms connected to the internet to protect user information from being hacked by intermediaries[18].
+Successful cyber attacks are associated with inadequate handling, anticipation and prediction [12].
+Most cyber attack prediction approaches focus on the malicious motivation [23] or the cyber attack event process [20].
+It is important to observe cyber attack events to predict the future in designing security measures to protect socially sensitive data and critical infrastructure that can provide benefits to individuals, organizations and society [14].
+New prediction models are needed by almost all platforms connected to the internet to protect user information from being hacked by intermediaries [18].
+The difference between events, incidents and cyber attacks is that events refer to any activity or event that can be detected by a security system.
+An incident occurs on a system or network with evidence of one or more security breach events.
+A cyberattack refers to a deliberate and malicious attempt to exploit a weakness or vulnerability in a computer system or network with the aim of damaging, destroying, stealing data, or gaining unauthorized access.

 A prediction model for the number of cyber attacks using time-series data has never been done.
 Predictions of the number of cyber attacks can be grouped based on the type of attack, handling actions, and severity.
-Cyber attacks are recorded arry time an attack occurs, so predictions are possible based on the date of the in 36 ent.
-A prediction model using deep learning-based LSTM is proposed to predict the number of cybe 40 ttacks in a time-series based on the type of attack, countermeasures, and severity level.
+Cyber attacks are recorded every time an attack occurs, so predictions are possible based on the date of the incident.
+A prediction model using deep learning-based LSTM is proposed to predict the number of cyber attacks in a timeseries based on the type of attack, countermeasures, and severity level.
 3 Dataset obtained from a time-series of the number of cyber attacks per incident for at least 3 years.
-Parameter variations were carlied out to find the best model optimization and were evaluated using Mean-Squared Logarithmic Error (MSLE), Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE) based on the lowest values in the 3 datasets.
-The prediction model proces 3 types of cyber attack predictions on 3 types of datasets in one model for the next 12 months.
+Parameter variations were carried out to find the best model optimization and were evaluated using Mean-Squared Logarithmic Error (MSLE), Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE) based on the lowest values in the 3 datasets.
+The prediction model produces 3 types of cyber attack predictions on 3 types of datasets in one model for the next 12 months.
 3 types of datasets are used to predict types of cyber attacks, actions to handle cyber attacks, and the severity of cyber attacks.
 3 types of predictions are needed to display developments and relationships respectively from the 1st to the 12th month.
 The proposed prediction model is already commonly used to predict, but in-depth prediction for 3 types of cyber attacks with in-depth data is something new that has been applied and can be used as a reference.
 The prediction results can be used as a reference for managers and stakeholders in making strategies, anticipating and developing models in dealing with the number of cyber attacks.